SirG97/jumga/README.md

 After getting these details and the account ID of the merchant and dispatch rider, it is passed as a flat amount to the sub account array and everyone gets his pay immediately.

+For every payment for to a merchant I calculate the amount due to him and then deduct my charge which is ```2.5%``` before passing in the amount.

+For the rider I calculate and deduct ```25%``` of the charge before passing the amount to the subaccount array

 The logic for payments located at    ``` app/Http/Controllers/CartController.php```